adlogix/appnexus-oas-java-client/README.md

 ````

 ### Insertion Order Service
-InsertionOrderService provides all insertion order related operations such as addInsertionOrder, updateInsertionOrder and getInsertionOrderById
+InsertionOrderService provides all insertion order related operations such as add, update and getById

 Example
 ```java